sound waves

 Floors are a common noise contributor.
 Many customers come to Soundproof Cow needing to treat flooring in high-performance home theaters, residential and professional-grade studio environments.
 Like walls and ceilings, floors can be floated with vibration-controlled material.
 Using floor sound isolation, the room “floats,” the noise vibrations are absorbed, and unwanted noise is eliminated.

-We recommend Floor Joist Isolators for floor sound isolation.
+We recommend Floor Joist Isolators for floor noise isolation.
 These U-shaped isolators are made from a medium density thermoplastic.
 Floor Joist Isolators work by decoupling (separating) the flooring from the structural supports.
 The result is a reduction of sound transmission, especially the hard-to-control low frequency sounds.
 The Stud Beam Isolators are sized to fit any 2X lumber product, are very easy to install and are best used for new construction when floor joists are exposed.

 Get a Free Acoustic Analysis